 Like with most travel, your flight to Scotland will be your number one expense.
 It’s best to book in advance if you know your travel dates.
-If you have flexibility with your schedule you stand a greater chance at scoring a deal.
-We like to use Google Flights and Skyscanner’s open search feature to find good deals to Scotland.
+If you have flexibility with your schedule, you stand a greater chance of scoring a deal.
+We like to use Google Flights and Skyscanner’s open search feature to find good deals in Scotland.
 This can drastically determine what a trip to Scotland costs.

 Luggage for Scotland

 You’ll need to decide if you want a backpack or suitcase for your Scotland trip.
 I personally like to travel with a hard shell suitcase for my clothes and use a carry-on backpack for my important electronics.

 See a few of our posts here for recommendations:

 Shop For Travel Insurance

 We don’t travel without travel insurance, and neither should you.
 You never know what can happen in a foreign country, and it’s best to be prepared.
 HeyMondo offers excellent short and long-term travel insurance policies.

 How Much Does a Trip to Scotland Cost?